cds-astro/astroquery.cds/docs/cds.rst

     circle_sky_region = CircleSkyRegion(center, radius)

-This above cone region can be seen as a spatial constraint for the mocserver.
-The aim of the mocserver relies on returning all the datasets which contain at least one source (i.e. a spatial object) lying in the previously defined cone region.
+This above cone region can be seen as a spatial constraint for the cds.
+The aim of the cds relies on returning all the datasets which contain at least one source (i.e. a spatial object) lying in the previously defined cone region.
+This internal CDS service involves a server named MocServer which performs all the queries and returns the matching datasets.

-A Constraints object allow us to specify the constraints that will be sent to the mocserver so that it returns all the matching datasets.
+A Constraints object allow us to specify the constraints that will be sent to the cds so that it returns all the matching datasets.
 For the purpose of this tutorial, we will only bind a Cone spatial constraint to our query but keep in mind that it is also possible to associate to the Constraints object a constraint on the dataset